nariox/ASUS-PRIME-Z390-A-HACKINTOSH-Clover-iGPU-with-dGPU-UHD630-RX580/README.md

 3. Install MacOS 10.14.6
 4. Done?

-## Summary
+## Misc
-As far as I have been able to test, everything works well except Thunderbolt devices stop working after suspend (but work on boot, tested with Thunderbolt Display and TB3->TB1 adapter).

-I haven't tested it on Catalina yet, but have applied as many of the suggestions I've seen out there (Reddit, InsanelyMac, etc).
-If you need other detailed settings fot this ASUS PRIME Z390-A M/B, please check released file.(like as USBport) Thanks.
+If you need other detailed settings fot this ASUS PRIME Z390-A M/B, please check release file.(like as USBport) Thanks.

 ## Screenshots